Identifying Hazards and Communicating Risks

 Risk assessment

 Risk assessment involves a series of steps in evaluating the likelihood of occurrence and probable severity of health effects due to a hazard.
+Please note that ‘Risk assessment’ for the purpose of environmental or occupational hazards is a different approach than the ‘Hazard Identification and Risk Assessment’ discussed above in the context of emergency preparedness.
 Various agencies assess hazards, including occupational health agencies, environmental protection agencies, and public health authorities.
 Clinicians confronted with a case of disease with possible environmental links might use some of the following risk assessment steps to arrive at a diagnosis.

-Steps in risk assessment for clinicians2
+Steps in risk assessment for clinicians and public health officers 9

-Risk assessment, step 1: Hazard identification
+Risk assessment, Step 1: Hazard identification

 The first step identifies the agents possibly responsible for the problem.
 Each hazard is defined by its ability to cause adverse effect, under what conditions and to which population groups.
 Hazards are classified as biological, chemical, physical, ergonomic, psychosocial, or related to safety.
 Table 10.1 gives examples of the various types of hazard and their possible health effects.